Moebytes/Moebytes/README.md

-Hello, I hope you like my apps, websites, and some other things.
+Hi, I hope you like my apps, websites, and other things.
+I have been coding since 2021.

 Apps: \
 [Music Player](https://github.com/Moebytes/Music-Player) \